Kadievka/prueba-tecnica-backend-digital-tech-inc/README.md

 ## Configure .env variables

 In the **.env.example** file you can see which variables are needed to run the project.
-The

 ## Run the serve